-Next week we’ll be in Boston for Museums and the Web 2019.
-Along with Sara Goss and Rachel Clark from the Michigan History Center, we’ll be presenting the workshop “To Blog or Not to Blog?
+During the Museums and the Web 2019 conference, we, along with Sara Goss and Rachel Clark from the Michigan History Center, presented the workshop “To Blog or Not to Blog?
 It Shouldn’t Be a Question: How to Share More of Your Museum’s Stories Regardless of Team Size.”
-In this workshop we’ll give examples that demonstrate best blogging practices, learn directly from Sara and Rachel about how they use their blog to extend their museum’s reach, as well as discuss how having an active blog provides benefits to their institution.
+This workshop gave examples that demonstrate best blogging practices, and Sara and Rachel shared how they use their blog to extend their museum’s reach, as well as discussed how having an active blog provides benefits to their institution.

 If you’re questioning whether it’s time for your museum to add blogging to your content strategy and aren’t sure where to start, here are a few common questions we’ve heard about museum blogs over the years.